Stimulus will bring extra millions to Martinsville

 Personal property and machinery and tools rates remain unchanged.

-A second reading will occur in June, when Council is expected to give formal approval.e new budget.
+A second reading will occur in June, when Council is expected to give formal approval to the new budget.

 Also at the meeting, Council: